LEASE ACCOUNTING SERVICESAccelerate the Required Implementation of the New Accounting Lease Standard (ASC 842)

 Implementing the new standard may prove to be an overwhelming task for your company, especially if you have hundreds, or even thousands, of leases.
 In addition to the numerous types of leases that must be considered (e.g., office space, vehicles, equipment, etc.), companies face new challenges in identifying embedded leases in service contracts and reworking calculations to be in compliance with ASC 842.
 All of these items divert resources away from the ongoing tasks that are critical to keeping your business running smoothly.
 Moore Colson can help mitigate these challenges by acting as an extension of your team to successfully implement and maintain compliance with ASC 842.

 Moore Colson offers several services to help you successfully implement and maintain compliance with ASC 842, all tailored to your specific needs.
-We are ready to begin working with you now to ensure that you are GAAP compliant beginning on January 1, 2022.
+We are ready to begin working with you now to ensure you reach GAAP compliance.

 Although many accounting firms are offering services to implement and maintain the new lease standard, Moore Colson goes beyond compliance for our clients.
 In 1981, we first opened our doors as a consulting firm, and we continue to maintain a consultative approach in everything we do.
 And unlike most accounting firms, we use a true partnership model, which means every client has access to our entire team of experts.
 As a nationally-recognized and award-winning firm, Moore Colson has the experience and personal touch to shape your future and help your company grow.